offscale/libacquire/README.md

   | [OpenSSL](https://openssl.org) | `USE_COMMON_CRYPTO` | macOS † |
   | [OpenSSL](https://openssl.org) | `USE_LIBRESSL`      | All that [LibreSSL](https://libressl.org) supports  |
   | [OpenSSL](https://openssl.org) | `USE_OPENSSL`       | All that [OpenSSL](https://openssl.org) supports; default † on non macOS and Windows |

+(will fallback to checksum library if undefined and only hashing is required and checksum library defined isn't CRC32C)

 ### Networking